Ordinary good

 An ordinary good is a microeconomic concept used in consumer theory.
 It is defined as a good which creates an increase in quantity demanded when the price for the good drops or conversely a decrease in quantity demanded if the price for the good increases, ceteris paribus.
 It is the opposite of a Giffen good.

 Since the existence of Giffen goods outside the realm of economic theory is still contested, the pairing of Giffen goods with ordinary goods has gotten less traction in economics textbooks than the pairing normal good/inferior good used to distinguish responses to income changes.
 The usage of "ordinary good" is still useful since it allows a simple representation of price and income changes.
-A normal good is always ordinary, while an ordinary good can be normal, inferior or sticky.
+A normal good is always ordinary, while an ordinary good can be a normal good, an inferior good or "sticky".
+In economics, "stickiness" describes a situation in which a nominal price is slow to adjust or resistant to change.